 EMBARQ, the sustainable transport and urban development program of the World Resources Institute (WRI), is pleased to announce the launch of the WRI Ross Center for Sustainable Cities.

 On April 22, 2014, EMBARQ China held a workshop entitled “Mainstreaming Transit-Oriented Development (TOD) in China by Unlocking the Potentials of Land Value Capture (LVC).”

-Su is EMBARQ China's Research Associate in the World Resources Institute's (WRI) China office.
+Su is a research associate at WRI China Ross Center for Sustainable Cities.
 She works on the economics and policy studies of sustainable transport in China.
-Prior to joining WRI, Su worked as the Transport Specialist for Clean Air Asia (formerly the CAI-Asia) and China Academy...
+Prior to joining WRI, Su worked as the Transport Specialist for Clean Air Asia (formerly the CAI-Asia) and China Academy of Transportation...

 As severe air pollution grips Beijing, China and the surrounding region, the sharp rise in harmful particulate matter has forced authorities to consider both immediate responses and long-term strategies to combat air pollution.